fantasy-q/lyrics/content/songs/arpeggio.md

 Say NO to the world
 say NO to the world

-We're going up and down, you know
+(We're) Going up and down, you know
 We're going up and down, you know
 Say NO to the world
 say NO to the world　now